e.g. from s3 to local, add --recursive if it's a directory

 Upload and Download Parquet Files

-All of this is well and good until we work with some large python objects, which we'll encounter errors such as entity too large error.
+All of this is well and good until we work with some large python objects, which we'll encounter errors such as entity being too large.

 Directly copied from S3's documentation